Degenerate quantum erasure decoding: Methods

 When $t\propto n$ are both large, we expect most occurred errors $E\in\{I,X,Y,Z\}^n$ to have approximately $\frac{3}{4}t$ components as $X,Y,$ or $Z$.
 The probability that the number of such components deviates from $\frac{3}{4}t$ by $\delta t$ for any $\delta>0$ is exponentially suppressed in $t\propto n$. \begin{definition} The logical error rate of \emph{erasure bounded-distance-decoding} (eBDD) with parameters $n,t,$ and $p$ is

 \end{definition}

 If a code family has decoding accuracy closely matching $P_\text{eBDD}(n,t,p)$ with a constant $\frac{t}{n}=p_\text{th}$ as $n$ grows, then $p_\text{th}$ serves an estimated threshold for the code family.
-With a fixed $\frac{t}{n}=p_\text{th}$ in \eqref{eq:eBDD}, at any physical error rate $p < p_\text{th}$, the function $P_\text{eBDD}(n,t,p)$ decays exponentially as $n$ increases.
-We discuss this in Appendix~\ref{sec:pf_eBDD}.
+With a fixed $\frac{t}{n}=p_\text{th}$ in \eqref{eq:eBDD}, at any physical error rate $p < p_\text{th}$, the function $P_\text{eBDD}(n,t,p)$ decays exponentially as $n$ increases (see Supplementary Note~6).
 The accuracy estimated from eBDD is more reliable than the intersection of performance curves, particularly at low error rates (see Fig.~\ref{fig:decs_on_LP118}).